anthonylhy/Machine-Learning-Projects/README.md

 An Udemy Course Project

-some data visualizations and statistical altorithms were written in Pyhon.
+some data visualizations and statistical altorithms were written in Python.